 Mentoring is an opportunity to train the next generation of scientists and future colleagues.
 Through involvement in student-faculty research collaboration, undergraduate students learn how to collect and analyze data, cooperate with researchers from different cultural backgrounds, formulate and test hypotheses, and present their findings.
 Equally important, mentoring provides opportunities for faculty to socialize students into the culture of academia, build students’ professional and academic networks, present at national conferences, and publish in peer-reviewed literature.

 The Council on Undergraduate Research provides several resources for faculty that may be used to develop mentoring skills and involve undergraduates in scholarly research.

 Are you ready to be a mentor?
-Post a student research opportunity.
+Apply for an account.

 In research, we frequently encounter problems that seem insurmountable, at least in the context of our own abilities and personal experiences.
 Problems in research encompass issues ranging from implementing an appropriate sampling technique, to applying suitable statistical analysis, and even mentoring student inquiry.
 As individual researchers, we may be particularly strong in one skill set, but less competent in another.
 Focusing on our own strengths and weaknesses, we may purposely limit the breadth of our research to our individual comfort zones rather than turn to colleagues for assistance and guidance.
 Unfortunately, this approach effectively limits the contributions we might make to our disciplines.
 It also inhibits intra- and inter-disciplinary cooperation, as well as the development and dissemination of solutions to common problems in research.
 These issues underscore the importance of Communities of Practice (CoP).